ayushsoni1010/WeDesign/library/temp/1/Readme.md

 <img src="/library/temp/1/figma8.gif" >

 # Conclusion

 Figma is simple to start using, but there's a lot to learn to use it to its full potential.
 With the basics of shapes, images, and text, you can easily get started prototyping a website, designing a mobile application, and much more.

-If you want to take a deeper dive into these basics, I would recommend watching and following along the <a href="https://www.youtube.com/watch?v=lg7w3Ntfqy0" target="_blank" style="underline">whole video crash course</a> which looks at each aspect in more depth.
+If you want to take a deeper dive into these basics, I would recommend watching and following along the <a href="https://www.youtube.com/watch?v=lg7w3Ntfqy0" target="_blank" >whole video crash course</a> which looks at each aspect in more depth.

-You can view the full results of the design below:
+You can view the full results of the design below: <a href="https://www.figma.com/file/9kw3Z8n5t5l3BHAvyZy39X/Figma-Crash-Course-2021?node-id=0%3A1" target="_blank">Click here</a>

 <img src="/library/temp/1/figma.jpg" >

-<a href="https://www.figma.com/file/9kw3Z8n5t5l3BHAvyZy39X/Figma-Crash-Course-2021?node-id=0%3A1" target="_blank">Click here</a>